 Facilitators equipped with an integral perspective can bring great value to their groups before they even gather.
 Helping them to view the “problem” through a wider lens can lead us closer to the source issues and when these are addressed, solutions are farther reaching, have more leverage, and far greater return on investment of time and resources.

-This model is taught in an applied format during our Journey of Facilitation and Collaboration Workshop, a five-day experiential event offered twice a year at the University of Wisconsin in Madison and sometimes at other locations throughout the country.
+This model is taught in an applied format during our Journey of Facilitation and Collaboration Workshop, a five-day experiential event offered regularly at the University of Wisconsin in Madison and sometimes at other locations throughout the country based on interest and by invitation.